timbertson/gup/README.md

 ### Running build scripts

 Once `gup` has found the script to build a given target, it runs it as a script.

 It will interpret shebang lines so that you don't actually have to make your script executable, but you can also use an actual executable (with no shebang line) if you need to.

-Relative script paths in the shebang line are supported, and (unlike the default UNIX behaviour) are resolved relative to the directory containing the script, rather than the current working directory.
+Relative script paths (starting with `./`) in the shebang line are supported, and are resolved relative to the directory containing the script, rather than the current working directory.

+If your interpreter is just a program name (e.g. `#!python`), it will be searched for in `$PATH`, making this a terse equivalent of `#!/usr/bin/env python`.

+On windows, UNIX-y paths like `/bin/bash` may not be present, so you should either use `#!bash` or `#!/usr/bin/env bash` (gup has special support for `/usr/bin/env` in shebang lines, even if that path doesn't exist locally).

 Every build script gets executed with two arguments:

-  - `$1` - the (absolute) path to a temporary file created for this target
+  - `output_path` - the (absolute) path to a temporary output location
-  - `$2` - the (relative) path to the target, from $PWD
+  - `target` - the (relative) path to the target, from $PWD

-The built file should be saved to the file named in `$1`, rather than the file being built.
-This prevents writing incorrect or partial results (e.g if some of the file is written but then the task fails, or if the build is cancelled in the middle of writing a file).
+The built file should be saved to the file named in `output_path`, rather than the `target` being built.
+If your build script succeeds, gup will replace the current `target` file with the file you just created in `output_path`.
+There are a few benefits to this approach:

+1. By generating this file instead of writing to `target` directly, you can ensure that `target` is always the result of a successful build, and not a partially-created file from a build script that failed halfway through.

+2. If your script _does not_ generate anything in `output_path`, `gup` will automatically
+   delete `target` for you.
+This means that you won't get left with stale built files if your build script changes to no longer produce any output.

+3. When building a directory, you can be assured that `output_path` does not yet exist.
+This means you can create it via `mkdir`, and not have to worry about cleaning up a previous version (`gup` will completely replace a previous `target` on successful build, regardless of whether it's a file, symlink or directory).

+If your build script cannot create `output_path`, it's OK to write to `target` instead.
+Often this is necessary when shelling out to other tools where it's not easy to direct their output to a specific file. **Note**: If you write your results to `target` directly and there's a chance that the build won't actually modify `target` (because it turns out to be a no-op), you must `touch target` in your build script.
+If you don't modify the `mtime` of `target`, `gup` will think that your build script produced no output, and delete `target` (due to point #2 above).

 When a build script is run, its working directory (`$PWD`) is determined by: